RubenVerg/AoC-template/README.md

 ### Input

 The `data` folder contains 25 (26, really) files.
-They are currently empty, fill them with the related day's input.
-(Automatic fetch coming soon™)
+They are currently empty.
+If they're empty at runtime, their content is automatically fetched from the AoC site. (please set `src/tools/token.ts` to export your `session` cookie) or fill them with the related day's input (for testing etc).

 ### Code